foxmask/wallabagapi/CONTRIBUTING.md

 You can contribute to

-Doc,
+- Doc,

-Feature Request for supporting new services
-Fixing a Bug, by cloning the project and ask for a pull request
+- Fixing a Bug, by cloning the project and ask for a pull request